qerberos-code/vizdatasurveychallange/README.md

 Truc showed us the number of distinct tools being used.

-We came up an idea to develop a story of speed networking strategies to enter data visualization (based on the tool) We all have limited time at a data visulation social event.
-With provided data, we have analyzed the data dn created a data visualization to for very simple approach to identify the right person to talk to at a meetup or social event.
+We came up an idea to develop a story of speed networking strategies to enter data visualization (based on the tool; dataset 4).
+We all have limited time at a data visulation social event.

+With provided data, we have analyzed the data ( set 4) dn created a data visualization to for very simple approach to identify the right person to talk to at a meetup or social event.

+Based on our experience, there are huge interest to enter data visualization field.
+Without knowing the right people and the tool to use, it can be challanged to penertate the field.
+Our goal is to quickly identify the right person(s) to engage at a data visualization social event (Dataviz is one of them of course) with limited time he/she has.

+The Methodogly:
+Q1.
+How often do you use the tool?
+Q2.
+The top 3 tools you most enjoy using.

+We have identified the most of people use 7 tools.
-The profile: The targeted person is an employee of a company with 7 - 10 years of experience.
-The person uses 7 visualization tools.
-Here are the tools: a, b c, and d.
+The most data vizulation role is employee (of a company) among other roles such as academic, freelancer, hobbist or student.
+Within this group, most of them have 7 - 10 years of experience.

+Here are the most used top 3 preferred tools: a, b and c. ( we are thinking using tree map.)

-With this profile, you can easily identify the targeted person with in short amount of time at a data visualization meetup event.
+With this profile, you can easily identify the targeted person with in short amount of time to strike a conversation at a data visualization meetup/social event.

 graph one: number of distinct tools are being used.
 <img width="1573" alt="Screenshot 2024-03-21 at 12 56 01 PM" src="https://github.com/qerberos-code/vizdatasurveychallange/assets/19965139/15f7f1fd-fee7-4db6-a1e2-894ff0385246">